 c.
 Where it is in the legitimate interest of NFDC to do so; for example where there may be a risk to public health and safety

 d.
 With your consent or explicit consent.
 For example when dealing with sensitive issues, such as health related or if you are a vulnerable resident

-If you wish to withdraw this consent, you can do so by contacting us at the address above or on: email@example.com
+When we rely on your consent or explicit consent and you wish to withdraw this consent, you can do so by contacting us at the address above or at: firstname.lastname@example.org

 For more information on Data Protection in general, or if you wish to make a complaint relating to how your personal data has been used, please contact the Information Commissioner Office: